FlyteFile and FlyteDirectory#

 Blob

 object.
 Note that Flyte objects are not Python objects.
-They exists at the workflow level and are used to pass data between task containers.
+They exist at the workflow level and are used to pass data between task containers.
 For more details, see Flyte Core Language Specification > Literals.The

 Blob